crush-on-anechka/MP_helper/README.md

 - ##### show performance
     see performance stats for each of the ad creatives for specified time frames
 - ##### clear cache
-    groups that were present in previous selections become marked green (cached), which indicates that you have approved them.
-Once the selection is placed you want to clear cache using corresponding button
+    during a placement session groups that were present in previous selections become marked green (cached), which indicates that you have approved them.
+Use 'clear cache' between your placement sessions if there are several, it marks all previously seen groups red (skipped) and clears cache

    [FastApi]: <https://fastapi.tiangolo.com/>
    [SQLAlchemy]: <https://www.sqlalchemy.org/>